Which of these fraud scenarios is worse?

 Every employee that perpetrates a Robin Hood scheme receives some type of non-financial benefit.

-- it feels good: patients often love Robin Hood employees, and Robin Hood employees enjoy both favor and compliments from patients.
+- patients love Robin Hood employees, and Robin Hood employees enjoy compliments from patients.
 Yea, it does feels good.

-The patients are often unaware that the Robin Hood employee is ‘stealing’.
-All they know is that the Robin Hood employee is nice to them, and never charges them much.
+In patients are often unaware that the Robin Hood cases, the patients are unaware or blind to the fact that the employee is ‘stealing’.
+All they care about is that the Robin Hood employee is nice to them, and never charges them for visits.

 Robin Hood employees will often tell patients: “don’t worry if your insurance does not cover the full amount, I’ll make it work” or “I’ll reduce your payment by $100 so you will not have to pay more out of pocket”